 - Before actual data transfer, a dedicated path has to be established, it takes a long time to establish the path.

-In message switching, there is no dedicated path established between the sender and receiver, as in circuit switching.
+There is no dedicated path established between the sender and receiver in message switching, as in circuit switching.

 For sending the message, there are many intermediary messages switching nodes which are responsible for transferring the message, and the message is transmitted as a whole from source node-to-destination node.